Looking for more information? Here’s everything you should need.

 “A switch to EVs in emerging markets would see oil importers alone cut growth in global oil demand by over 70%.
 Factor in the war on plastics hitting petchem demand and rising EV penetration in developed markets, it becomes ever more likely that we have seen peak oil demand in 2019.”
 Kingsmill Bond, Carbon Tracker energy strategist and report lead author.

-Falling battery prices and the electrification of transport systems in emerging markets will reduce dependency on oil imports and decimate demand for oil.
+Falling battery prices and the decarbonisation of transport systems in emerging markets will reduce dependency on oil imports and decimate demand for oil.

 Emerging markets are now facing a choice between importing expensive oil at rising prices and growing dependency, or domestic electricity, produced by renewable sources with prices falling over time.

-Emerging market oil importers spend 2% of GDP on oil imports, have a high and rising dependency on imported oil, and suffer premature deaths of 285,000 people a year from pollution linked to transport.
+Emerging market oil importers spend 2% of GDP on oil imports.
+These markets typically have a high and rising dependency on imported oil, and suffer around 285,000 premature deaths a year from pollution linked to transport.

 Greening transport gives solutions

-The electrification of transport and falling battery prices enable electric vehicles to compete directly on purchase price with ICE vehicles whilst reducing the cost of energy imports per vehicle by at least 90%, cutting the number of premature deaths from air pollution linked to transport by at least 75%, and lowering the cost to consumers by at least two thirds.
+The electrification of transport and falling battery prices enable electric vehicles (EV) to compete directly on purchase price with internal combustion engine (ICE) vehicles.
+In turn, this reduces the cost of energy imports per vehicle by at least 90%, cutting the number of premature deaths from air pollution linked to transport by at least 75%, and lowering the cost to consumers by at least two thirds.

 The emerging market transport leapfrog

 China is leading the way in electric vehicles.
-In 2019, EV made up 59% of bus sales and 61% of 2-wheeler sales.
+For instance, EV made up 59% of bus sales and 61% of 2-wheeler sales in 2019.

 An emerging market transport leapfrog would reduce expected 2030 demand by over 70% in a Business As Usual scenario.
-Factor in the war on plastics, and it becomes ever more likely that oil demand has already peaked.
+In addition, factor in the war on plastics, and it becomes ever more likely that oil demand has already peaked.